json2d/pyneverduplex/README.md

 `pyneverduplex` is a Python script that merges two PDF files into a single PDF document.
 It is designed to merge PDF files that represent the front pages and back pages (reversed) of a stack of double-sided documents fed into a non-duplex scanner, compensating for the lack of duplexness and interleaving the pages into the correct order.

-> back pages are reversed because when feeding the scanner it's easier to just flip the entire stack around to the back pages 🔁 instead of flipping each individual page to preserve the order
+> back pages are reversed because when feeding the scanner it's easier to just flip the entire stack around (along the long side) to the back pages 🔁 instead of flipping each individual page to preserve the order

 ## Prerequisites